 Taming the Tongue

-3 My brothers, let not many of you become teachers, knowing that we shall incur a stricter judgment.
+3 My brothers, not many of you should become teachers, since we who teach will incur a stricter judgment.
 2 For we all stumble in many ways.
-If anyone does not stumble in word, he is a mature man, someone who can also bridle his whole body.
-3 Now if we put bits into the mouths of horses so that they will obey us, we direct their whole body as well.
-4 Consider also the ships: though they are quite large and driven by strong winds, they are steered by a very small rudder wherever the inclination of the helmsman directs it to go.
-5 Just so with the tongue: it is a little member of the body, yet it boasts great things!
-Behold, how great a forest is set ablaze by such a little fire!
-6 And the tongue is a fire, the world of iniquity situated in our very members; it defiles the whole body, sets on fire the entire course1 of human existence,2 and is itself set on fire by hell.3 7 For every kind of wild animal, bird, reptile, and sea creature is tamed, and has been tamed, by mankind.
+But if anyone never stumbles1 in what he says,2 he is a perfect3 man, able to bridle his whole body as well.
+3 Now once we’ve put bits in horses’ mouths so that they will obey us, we can direct their whole body.
+4 Consider also the ships: Though they are quite large and driven by strong winds, they are steered by a very small rudder wherever the helmsman is inclined to go.4 5 Just so with the tongue: Though it is a little member of the body, it boasts great things!
+Behold how great a forest is set ablaze by such a little fire!
+6 And the tongue is a fire, a5 world of iniquity situated in our very members: It defiles the whole body, sets on fire the entire course of human life,6 and is itself set on fire by hell.7 7 For every kind of wild animal, bird, reptile, and sea creature can be tamed,8 and has been tamed, by mankind.
 8 But no man can tame the tongue.
-It is a restless4 evil, full of deadly poison.
+It is a restless9 evil, full of deadly poison.
 9 With it we bless our Lord and Father, and with it we curse men who have been made in the likeness of God.
 10 Out of the same mouth proceed both blessing and cursing.
-My brothers, these things should not be so.
-11 Does a spring pour forth from the same opening both sweet water and bitter?
+My brothers, these things should not be so!
+11 Does a spring pour forth both sweet and bitter water from the same opening?
 12 Can a fig tree, my brothers, bear olives, or a grapevine produce figs?
-Neither can salt water5 produce fresh.
+Neither can salt water10 produce fresh.

 Two Kinds of Wisdom